 The Northern School of Contemporary Dance, an established centre for specialist training and courses, delivers dance performances to the public in Yorkshire’s largest dance house, the Riley Theatre.
 Nearby, Inkwell Arts is a mental health charity-run, multi-disciplinary arts centre with a bustling café.

 The Thackray Medical Museum is also close and one of the UK’s leading medical museums.
-It’s currently undergoing a massive £4m facilities refurbishment too, so it’s set to get even better!
+It has recently completed a massive £4m facilities refurbishment too!

 Potternewton Park in the north-east of Chapeltown is the 32-acre site for the West Indian Carnival and the location of an established parkrun every Saturday morning at 9am.
 The nearby Reginald Centre Community Hub café is open for post-run coffees and a tonne of other classes and services.
 In the south of Chapeltown, a smaller playground with sports field is found at the Norma Hutchinson Park.